jax_utils package

 - same as

-but with (empty) additional dimensions.
+self.scaling_factorsbut with (empty) additional dimensions.
 The total number of dimensions of the returned array is equal to

 - same as